rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

     ``export PATH=$PATH:/c/Program\ Files/Git/bin``

-(OPTIONAL - working with multiple toolchains) :
+(OPTIONAL - working with multiple toolchains & modifying your PATH) :

 * In Windows, to try out or work with different toolchains for building Rust with MinGW, the easiest way is to modify and add at the end of your Msys profile file, `C:\MinGW\msys\1.0\etc\profile` something like the following, and uncomment whichever toolchain path you want to work with.
 Remember to exit the Msys console and reopen it: